 They are heavy-duty and can even withstand thermal shock so they really are the top choice for grill grates.

 There is also a proper way to season a cast-iron grill grate.
 If done the right way, the cast-iron grill grate will eventually acquire non-stick qualities for better cooking performance and never need to restore the cast-iron grill grates.

 However, contrary to common belief, cast-iron grill grates are not totally rust-proof.
-They might also acquire surface rust and corrosion qualities if they are not cleaned and seasoned properly.
+They might also acquire surface rust and corrosion qualities if not cleaned and seasoned properly.

 They also get a little more fragile when they have not been stored the right way or if they are left under exposure to elements and are not used for a very long period of time.

 That is why this post seeks to help you know the routine for the proper maintenance of your cast-iron grill grates.

-This will also help you remove the fear of investing in other cookware made out of cast-iron.
+This will also help you remove the fear of investing in other cookware made of cast iron.
 Caring for your cast-iron grill grates is very much like with other cast-iron cookware, so you can do this routine for them too.

 Clean After Every Use

 This is a pretty obvious reminder but we will still put it here so you will not forget it.
 Clean your cast-iron grill grates after every use to keep it rust-free and durable.

 Cleaning the cast-iron grill grates will also prevent leftover food residues from building up in between the grates.
 This, therefore, will result in a cleaner, more durable, and better grill grate.